aymane-eljerari/ezrider/README.md

-# EzRider
+# EZRider

-A Flutter mobile app to collect different data modalities for a pothole location and road roughness deep learning task.
+A Flutter mobile app to collect different data modalities for a pothole location and road roughness machine learning task.

 # Data
 The data we store is completely anonymous.
 Here is a JSON object showing a sample data point: